tylerchao/FHWedel_AdvanceProgramming_CrossWise/README.md

 See the documentation of `crosswise.pdf` for details.

-# How to Install and Run the Project
+# Run the Game

+Download the jar file "pp_CrossWise_Chao-1.0-SNAPSHOT.jar" and execute it.

 # Project Structure